BrendaG04/BrendaG04/README.md

 📁**Projects**:
   - **CarFlix** [Repo](https://github.com/BrendaG04/CarFlix) -> A full-stack web application that allows users to explore over 1,000 popular car makes and models from 2024 & 2025, and save their favorite vehicles.
    - **AutoVal** [Repo](https://github.com/BrendaG04/AutoVal) -> A full-stack web application that enables users to get an estimated value of their used vehicle based on certain details.
+   - **Book Review Sentiment Analysis** [Repo](https://github.com/BrendaG04/ReviewSentimentAnalysis) -> A machine learning model that uses a bianry classifier to predict whether a book review sentiment is postiive or negative.
    - **AI Program Project** -> Coming soon...

 🩶**I enjoy**: